eu90h/mechagrad/README.md

 # mechagrad
-Mechagrad is a Rust implementation of reverse-mode automatic differentiation heavily inspired by MyTorch/PyTorch
+Mechagrad is a Rust implementation of reverse-mode automatic differentiation heavily inspired by MyTorch/PyTorch.
+For a simple example of forward-mode AD using dual numbers, see [my other repository](https://github.com/eu90h/dual-numbers).
+Also see my [website](https://eu90h.com) for more fun stuff :blush:

 # Outline